Statement of Ethical Principles and Institutional Code of Conduct

 - If a preferred lender list is provided, it will be compiled without prejudice and for the sole benefit of the students attending the institution.
 The information included about lenders and loan terms will be transparent, complete, and accurate.

-- The complete process through which preferred lenders are selected will be fully and publically disclosed.
+- The complete process through which preferred lenders are selected will be fully and publicly disclosed.
 Borrowers will not be auto-assigned to any particular lender.

 - A borrower’s choice of a lender will not be denied, impeded, or unnecessarily delayed by the institution, even if that lender is not included on the institution’s preferred lender list.